-Kyle Smith begins his second season as head coach for men’s soccer at Cumberland after accepting the position on May 30, 2013.
+Kyle Smith begins his third season as head coach for men’s soccer at Cumberland after accepting the position on May 30, 2013.

 Smith's first year at Cumberland was a bit unlucky in many ways, with the squad posting an 0-6-1 record in overtime during the regular season, including losses in the first 75 seconds of the first extra period (Trevecca Nazarene) and also in the final minute of the second overtime (Campbellsville University).
 The squad finished fifth in the regular season in the Mid-South Conference and finally got off the schnide with a 2-1 overtime win against the University of the Cumberlands in the quarterfinals of the conference tournament on Tom Reilly's goal in the final minute of the first extra period.

 The Bulldogs then pulled the shocker of the tournament with a 1-0 victory against second-ranked Lindsey Wilson in the semifinals.
 Luke Wilson's goal in the 79th minute provided the game-winner, backing up seven saves in net from Ian Hamilton.
 Cumberland finished the year 7-13-1 overall after falling in the tournament championship game to sixth-ranked University of Rio Grande.

 Harry Mason garnered First Team All-Mid-South Conference accolades and Wilson earned Second Team honors as well, while six players were named Mid-South Conference Scholar-Athletes and Hamilton and Wilson both were recognized as Daktronics-NAIA Scholar-Athletes.